Kanchenjunga Base Camp Trek – Come close to five great treasure houses of the snow

 Below is a detailed Kanchenjunga Base Camp Trek itinerary.

 Please note that there are several Kanchenjunga trek itineraries that can be done.
-Below we have laid out the most popular version – 28 days, leaving from Kathmandu.
-If you want to make your own way to Taplejung then you could probably organise this with your operator or guide
+Below, we have laid out the most popular version – 28 days, leaving from Kathmandu.

 Day 1-2